To tip or not to tip? Lowcountry business owners weigh in on tipping culture

 When you have the option to tip, what do you do?

 “Counter service?
-I don’t typically, I will put something, but it won’t be 20%,” customer, Stephen Fallon said.
+I don’t typically, I will put something, but it won’t be 20%,” said customer Stephen Fallon.

 Fallon says it’s a different story when he is being served by a waiter and bartender.